Camera setup for a better MogScore

 Keep framing repeatable

-Repeatable framing helps you understand what changed.
+Consistent framing helps you understand what changed.
 If light, distance, crop, expression, and camera height all change at once, the preview cannot tell you which setup fix helped.

-Use one baseline photo first.
+Take one baseline photo first.
 Then retake with the same crop and expression while changing only one setup variable.

 - Take a baseline photo first.